NEWeber/code-style-guides/README.md

 Consistent code formatting increases readability, and reduces the overhead of understanding each other's code.
 A coder should be able to pick up any arbitrary file, and understand it quickly.
 Ideally, our codebase should look as though it were written by a single coder.
 You are not coding for yourself; you are coding for REI.

-### How do I propose a change?
+### What is the process for proposing a change?

+The front-end development team holds an annual review event as a regular checkup to ensure the styles continue to fulfill their purpose, supplemented with ad hoc updates as new technologies, approaches, or styles gain traction with the team throughout the year.

-A developer who would like to propose a change to a code style guide must:
+A developer who would like to propose a change to a code style guide can either wait for the annual styleguide review or purpose an an ad-hoc change:

 1. Create a PR with the proposed changes.
 1. Email the team requesting review, including a link to the PR.